jojax/django-js-error-hook/README.rst

     <script type="text/javascript" src="{% url 'js-error-handler-js' %}"></script>

-Now every Javascript error will be logged in your logging error stream.
+Now every JavaScript error will be logged in your logging error stream.
 (Mail, Sentry, ...)

 Have fun and feel free to fork us and give us feedbacks!